 The city is also expecting that the imposition of fines in the green traffic zone for the first time in the nation will accelerate low-emission measures for the entire capital area.
 It is analyzed that if the measure successfully makes older category 5 vehicles completely disappear in the green traffic zone, the emission of the particulate matter in the zone will be reduced by 15.6 %.

-Seoul will be launch the initiative to vitalize eco-friendly green transportation, including the running of buses, bicycles and shared cars in the green traffic zone, in order to prevent the inconvenience of citizens due to the limitation of certain vehicles.
+Seoul will launch an initiative to vitalize eco-friendly green transportation, including the running of buses, bicycles and shared cars in the green traffic zone, in order to prevent the inconvenience of citizens due to the limitation of certain vehicles.